Q. What is the national coalition of Farmers & Ranchers for a Green New Deal?

 Q. What will members do to advance the coalition’s policy goals?

 A. Coalition members will be invited to participate in any or all of these activities:

-- Collaborate on and build support for legislation that supports farmers and ranchers engaged in or transitioning to regenerative practices.
+- Help build regional lobbying teams throughout the U.S. to build support for legislation that supports farmers and ranchers engaged in or transitioning to regenerative practices.

-- Participate in farm tours, Congressional hearings and/or Capitol Hill briefings aimed at educating members of Congress about the potential of regenerative agriculture to draw down and sequester carbon, and revitalize rural economies.
+- Organize farm visits and training sessions for local and state lawmakers, and attend Congressional hearings and/or Capitol Hill briefings aimed at educating members of Congress about the potential of regenerative agriculture to draw down and sequester carbon, and revitalize rural economies.

-- Help educate consumers about the difference between good food and cheap food, and how regenerative farmers and ranchers can play a role in improving air, water and soil quality.
+- Help educate consumers and local media about the difference between good food and cheap food, and how regenerative farmers and ranchers can play a role in improving air, water and soil quality.

 - Identify and build support for a new USDA secretary of agriculture who will represent the interests of the coalition, not multinational agribusiness corporations.

 Q. How does the coalition fit into the Regeneration International network?